raspberrypilearning/generic-theory-what-is-humidity/en/step_1.md

-- Humidity is the amount of water vapour in the air.
-- Water vapour is the gaseous state of water.
+Humidity is the amount of water vapour in the air.
+Water vapour is the gaseous state of water.

 The amount of water vapour suspended in the air is dependent on temperature:
-- The higher the air temperature, the more water vapour can be suspended in the air.
+- The higher the air temperature, the more water vapour can be suspended in the air
-- The lower the air temperature, the less water vapour can be suspended.
+- The lower the air temperature, the less water vapour can be suspended

     ![](images/condensation.jpg)